“Postmenopausal women are especially vulnerable to STIs

 How common are STIs?

-In Sexually Transmitted Infections (STIs): Key Facts, dated 21 May 2024, the WHO note:
+In Sexually Transmitted Infections (STIs): Key Facts the WHO also note:

 • “More than 1 million curable sexually transmitted infections (STIs) are acquired every day worldwide in people 15–49 years old, the majority of which are asymptomatic”.9